spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

 ## Generate Keys for Trusted Boot with Self-Signed Certificates

 If your environment does not require a Certificate Authority (CA), you can use self-signed certificates to generate the keys needed for Trusted Boot.
-Using self-signed certificates does not in itself make your systems less secure,
+Using self-signed certificates does not in itself make your systems less secure, but it does make verifying the source of the certificate harder since there is no higher authority.

 ### Prerequisites